thoppe/NansAreNumbers/README.md

     -math.nan -> 1
      math.nan -> 0

 We can create a data type that acts like a float but it is built entirly of NaNs.
 Let's call it NAN, short for "NaNs Are Numbers".
-This library let's you manipulate these objects just like regular floats:
+This library lets you manipulate these objects just like regular floats:

 ``` python